AG7GN/networking/hamwan-arden-home-README.md

 #### Firewall Enhancements

-After running the wizard earlier, the firewall is configured such that all traffic inbound on `eth0` is dropped unless they are in reply to traffic sent by a device on our AREDN or Home LANs.
-Traffic arriving on `eth0` that is in reply to traffic we sent from our inside devices is called "established and related".
-The firewall keeps track of all of the conversations our devices are having and it knows which device initiated each conversation.
+After running the wizard earlier, the firewall is configured such that all traffic inbound on the Internet facing interface `eth0` is dropped unless it is in reply to traffic sent by a device on our AREDN or Home LANs.
+Traffic arriving on `eth0` that is in reply to traffic we originated from our inside devices is called "established and related".
+The firewall keeps track of all of the conversations our devices are having and it knows which IP address initiated each conversation.
 If our inside device initiates a conversation, the firewall assumes that any replies coming in from the Internet related to that conversation are OK and are allowed to pass.
+When you are on a PC on your home LAN and open a web browser and connect to your bank's website, for example, your PC *initated* that conversation with your bank's website.
+From then on, any packets from your bank's website to your PC that are part of that conversation ('established and related') are allowed from the Internet.
+Note that the firewall rules below have numbers.
+Those numbers are used to tell the firewall the order in which to evaluate the rules.
+Firewall rule order is important.

 1. Make a group of the private IP address defined in [RFC1918](https://tools.ietf.org/html/rfc1918).
 All of our inside networks are in these address ranges.